Saru Taqi: Vizierate under Abbas II and death (1642-1645)

 On 15 May 1642, at Kashan, Mohammad Mirza was crowned as the shah of Iran and chose "Abbas II" as his dynastic name.
 Since he was less than 10 years old when he became shah, the job of governing Iran was placed in the hands of his mother, Anna Khanum, and Saru Taqi, while Abbas concentrated on his education at Qazvin.
 Saru Taqi and Anna Khanum worked closely together, and under them Iran was in secure hands.
 The French traveller Jean Chardin said the following thing about them:

 In 1643, Saru Taqi accused the powerful military commander (sipah-salar) Rustam Khan of treason, and had him executed.
 During the same year, the daughter of Saru Taqi's court ally Jani Khan, was given in marriage to his nephew.
 One year later, Saru Taqi enlarged the Ali Qapu Palace.

 On 11 October 1645, Saru Taqi was betrayed and murdered in his own house by Jani Khan, mostly likely with the approval of Abbas II, who was trying to get independence from his mother and the slaves which supported her.
 When Anna Khanum heard about the murder of Saru Taqi, she became extremely angry, and sent one of her eunuchs to Jani Khan in order to find out the reason behind the murder.
 Jani Khan then insulted both Anna Khanum and Saru Taqi, which four days later resulted in his death by an assassin sent by Anna Khanum.
 The successor of Saru Taqi was a Marashi descendant named Khalifeh Soltan, who had already served as Grand Vizier from 1623 to 1631.

 Legacy

 Saru Taqi took part in the construction of many buildings, and is one of the most important builders of the Safavid era.
-One of these buildings was the one of the most important Shia places, the Imam Ali Mosque, which Saru Taqi rebuilt.
+One of these buildings was one of the most important Shia places, the Imam Ali Mosque, which Saru Taqi rebuilt.
 Furthermore, he also spent his own revenue to construct commercial and religious buildings, a mosque and a bazaar in Isfahan being of the examples.